nosarthur/qc101/qm-nutshell.rst

 By that time, physicists already knew that atoms are made of nucleus with positive charge and electrons with negative charge.
-If one makes the analogy that nucleus is the Sun, an electron is a planet, and the attractive force between positive and negative charges plays the role of gravitational attraction, it is still unclear why only a finite number of stable orbits can exist.
+If one makes the analogy that nucleus is the Sun, an electron is a planet, and the attractive force between positive and negative charges plays the role of gravitational attraction, it is unclear why only a finite number of stable orbits exist.
 Again the full explanation require quantum mechanics.

 .. seealso::